hpc/pavilion2/docs/README.txt

      1) create a directory for the test_suite config files.
      2) copy the Example default test suite to this directory and name it default_test_config.yaml.
 Tweak it only where appropriate.
-        HINT : quite possibly only the root results directory definition may need to change.
+        HINT : quite possibly only the results root directory and working space paths may need to change.
      3) cd to this directory.
      4) copy the default config file to a new file (for example, my_test_config_suite.yaml)
      5) strip all the entries from this new file down to only the specific entires you need changed.
         Only the id, name, source_location, and run:cmd parts are required to be in each new stanza.
         The id (left most component) must be unique for each stanza.
+Do NOT leave new fields blank.
      6) At this point there should be at least two files in this directory.
-The default one (the exact name IS important) and your new one (this name is NOT important, but should end with ".yaml").
+The default one (the exact name IS important) and your new one (it's name is NOT important, but should end with ".yaml").

   - Type "pav view_test_suite ./my-test-config-suite.yaml" to see how your new test suite file is "meshed" with the default file.
 Add as may test stanzas as needed.